Spa time:

 Wine o’clock:

-The team works closely with local wine partners to create a balanced list of classic and new indigenous wines, as well as forming relationships with growers in New Zealand, Italy, Australia, Italy.
-Champagne lovers can work their way through the entire portfolio of Laurant-Perrier Champagne; red and white aficionados select glasses (or bottles) under sub lists according to aroma and taste.
+The team works closely with local wine partners to create a balanced list of classic and new indigenous wines, as well as forming relationships with growers in New Zealand, Italy and Australia.
+Champagne lovers can work their way through the entire portfolio of Laurant-Perrier Champagne; red and white aficionados can select glasses (or bottles) under sub lists according to aroma and taste.
 A calendar of wine events and tastings takes place annually.

 Nighty night: